kennedydane/static_server/README.md

 ## Features

 *   **Static File Serving**: Serves files from a `static` directory with recursive subdirectory support.
-*   **Dynamic Checksums**: Automatically calculates and displays MD5 and SHA256 checksums for each file.
+*   **Dynamic Checksums**: Automatically calculates and displays MD5 checksums for each file.
 *   **Real-time Updates**: The file list updates automatically when files are added, removed, or modified in the `static` directory using Server-Sent Events (SSE).
 *   **Collapsible Directory Tree**: Files are organized in an expandable tree structure with directories collapsed by default for easy navigation.
 *   **Directory Descriptions**: Add `description.txt` files to directories to provide contextual information that appears when directories are expanded.